29th Street station (Sacramento)

 29th Street is a side platformed Sacramento RT light rail station in the Midtown neighborhood of Sacramento, California, United States.
 The station was opened on September 5, 1987, and is operated by the Sacramento Regional Transit District.
 It is served by the Gold Line.
-The station is located on R Street between 29th and 30th Streets, below the overpass of Business Loop 80 (Capital City Freeway), and is the easternmost station in the Central City Fare Zone.
+The station is located on R Street between 29th and 30th Streets, below the overpass of Business Loop 80 (Capital City Freeway).
 Portions of the Poverty Ridge neighborhood are also accessible from the station.